Perspective | John Kelly lent his military credibility to Trump. It’s too late now to stay neutral.

 To the extent that Kelly is using his military identity as a shield in this debate, he’s subverting, at least inadvertently, an important component of American democratic discourse, whereby the open and often messy arguments about the direction of the country and the performance of its elected leaders provide a degree of public accountability that has historically been the envy of the world.
 A military that stands aside from these political debates serves two purposes.
 It both keeps the threat of force out of the marketplace of ideas while also preventing politicians from implementing partisan litmus tests for military officers.
 There is, however, no middle ground whereby former officers can enter the political fray but then claim the mantle of nonpartisan servants when things do not turn out the way they would like.

 Kelly is certainly in a difficult spot.
-Colleagues, the public, and members of the press are urging him to settle a factual dispute with implications not just for the coming election but for how the military will be seen in the future: In the past, Trump has openly called distinguished former service members like the late senator John McCain “losers.”
+Colleagues, the public and members of the press are urging him to settle a factual dispute with implications not just for the coming election but also for how the military will be seen in the future: In the past, Trump has openly called distinguished former service members like the late senator John McCain “losers.”
 The president struggles to defend his decision skip a 2018 ceremony at Aisne-Marne military cemetery, honoring allied war dead, that his counterparts — Canadian Prime Minister Justin Trudeau, German Chancellor Angela Merkel and French President Emmanuel Macron — attended.
 And he is reported to have uttered words that give insult to the motivations of Kelly’s son, and many others, to serve.

 If Kelly declines to clear up the matter, at least to the extent that he can, he wouldn’t be fulfilling his duty as a former military commander as much as he would be validating the notion (and Trump’s tactic) that former military officers can be used as props for domestic political fights, dutifully offering their prestige to political actors but avoiding any personal agency in circumstances where other political appointees would be expected to explain the posture of the president they chose to serve.